issacdowling/selfhostedsmarthomeguide/README.md

 ## Jellyfin Music Support
 We can talk to the Jellyfin API to get music from a server, and integrate it with our speech-to-text so that all artists, songs, and albums are recognised.

-Progress made on this integration happens [here](https://gitlab.com/issacdowling/jellypy).

-#### Here is a reminder to myself to make this into a slots program eventually so that it's even more hands-off.

 #### Also, authenticating in a way that makes sense will come one day.

 But that's not how things are right now, so the setup is weird, but it works.